MPasca/OnlineLb/README.md

-    /get/{id}       (fetch a book by its id), /put/{id}       (update certain data of a book sent by id) /delete/{id}    (delete a book by its id)
+    /get/{id}       (fetch a book by its id), /put/{id}       (update certain data of a book sent by id) /delete/{id}    (delete a book by its id) using the /borrowings path, the user can access the set of instructions set for borrowings:
+    /post           (create a new instance of a Borrowing in the table), /get            (fetch the list of borrowings from the table), /get/{id}       (fetch a borrowing by its id), /put/{id}       (update a borrowing - mark it as returned) /delete/{id}    (delete a borrowing by its id)

-All three have the same flow in a nutshell, so I will explain for Reader.
+All four have the same flow in a nutshell, so I will explain for Reader.
 Create:
     For the Create in CRUD, it starts from ReaderController, where a Reader object is created with the information that was sent as input, and then sends it to the Reader Service.